 General Puro Standard requirements

 All carbon removal suppliers need to demonstrate additionality, meaning that the removals are a result of carbon finance, by providing full project financials and counterfactual analysis based on baselines.
-Even with substantial non-carbon finance support, projects can be additional if investment is required, risk is present, and/or human capital must be developed.
+Even with substantial non-carbon finance support, projects can be additional if an investment is required, risk is present, and/or human capital must be developed.
 Suppliers must also show that the project is not required by existing laws, regulations, or other binding obligations.

 All suppliers must also demonstrate environmental and social safeguards, and when applicable, the activities shall be developed with informed consent from local communities and other affected stakeholders and have a policy in place to address potential grievances.